comtravo/grafana-dashboards/README.md

 ### Problems

 - No human could possibliy create them by hand and maintain them.
 Scalability is an issue.
-[Grafana JSON model](https://grafana.com/docs/grafana/latest/dashboards/json-model/)
+[Read more about Grafana JSON model](https://grafana.com/docs/grafana/latest/dashboards/json-model/)
 - Cannot apply CI CD practices
 - Code re-usability is non-existent
 - Cannot apply changes across all dashboards and alerts